British Rail Class 318: Background and history

-The units have a maximum speed of 90 mph and up to four sets can be worked in multiple to form a 12-car set, although platforms are capable only of handling 8-car trains.
-The 318 can also operate in multiple with the slightly newer Class 320 in a six-car formation, regularly used on the North Clyde and Argyle Lines.
-Upon the introduction of the Class 334s on Ayrshire/Inverclyde routes in 2001, both the 334 and 318 were found operating these lines together.
+The units have a maximum speed of 90 mph and up to four sets can be worked in multiple to form a 12-car set, although platforms are capable only of handling eight-car trains.
+The Class 318 can also operate in multiple with the slightly newer Class 320 in a six-car formation, regularly used on the North Clyde and Argyle Lines.
+Upon the introduction of the Class 334 on Ayrshire/Inverclyde routes in 2001, both the Class 334 and Class 318 were found operating the North Clyde and Argyle Lines together.

-There were two named units: 318259 Citizens' Network and 318266 Strathclyder.
-Both were denamed during the 2013-2017 refurbishment.